charmfinance/cube-protocol/README.md

 An implementation of decentralized leveraged tokens.

+Implemements a parimutuel pool where users can deposit ETH to mint cube tokens and burn them to withdraw ETH.
+The cube token represents a share of the pool and the share percentage is adjusted by the pool continuously as the price of the underlying asset changes.

-Cube tokens such as cubeBTC approximate 3X leveraged token exposure, while inverse cube tokens such as invBTC approximate inverse 3X exposure.
+Cube tokens such as cubeBTC approximately track `BTC price ^ 3`, while inverse cube tokens such as invBTC approximately track `1 / BTC price ^ 3`.

-Cube tokens can be minted by depositing ETH into a pool, and ETH can be withdrawn by burning cube tokens.

 This code isn't ready.
 Please do not use in production.

 ### Owner and guardian privileges

-There are two privileged accounts for each pool.
+There are two privileged accounts for each pool: an owner and a guardian.

 The **owner** can:

 - Change max pool share of each cube token